mika-s/RandomPerson/RandomPersonCli/Readme.md

 RandomPersonCli is a CLI tool that uses RandomPersonLib.
 It generates random persons for a given country.

-It can also validate SSNs.
+It can also validate SSNs and credit card PANs.

 ## Usage